b-dont/btp.dev/content/privacy.md

 ### Analytics

-This website's analytics are powered by [Plausible](https://plausible.io) and are publically available at [plausible.io/brandont.dev](https://plausible.io/brandont.dev).
+Analytics are powered by [Plausible](https://plausible.io) and are publically available at [plausible.io/brandont.dev](https://plausible.io/brandont.dev).

 ### hCaptcha